kylerbrown/bark/specification.md

 while allowing the user to add metadata specific to an application.

-### Roots

-A *root* is a top-level directory containing a `meta` file and zero or more *entries*.

-Root directories must not contain datasets.

-#### Root metadata

-There are no required attributes in the root `meta` file.

-Any attributes the user finds helpful may be included.

 ### Entries

 An *entry* is an abstract grouping of zero or more *datasets* that